Isle of Man Railway: South line described

-After Castletown the railway crosses the Silver Burn and heads northwest across country to the diminutive request stop at Ballabeg railway station.
+After Castletown the railway crosses the Silver Burn and heads northwest across country to the diminutive request stop at Ballabeg Station.
 It then turns west for the short run to Colby, which is popular with the locals.
 After a request stop at the Level the train continues to Port St Mary, with views of Bradda Head and Milner's Tower on this stretch of line to Port Erin.
-Port Erin railway station is home to the Whistle Stop Cafe, providing light refreshments, and the Isle of Man Railway Museum, established in 1975 with two locomotives and rolling stock including the Queen's Coach and Governor's Saloon from the opening of the line in 1873.
+Port Erin railway station is home to the Whistle Stop Coffee Shop, providing light refreshments, and the Isle of Man Railway Museum, established in 1975 with two locomotives and rolling stock including the Governor's Saloon from the opening of the line in 1873.

 The majority of the line runs through countryside, with only small stretches close to built-up areas.
 Many people start or end their journey in Port Erin, a Victorian seaside resort, or in Castletown, the ancient capital.
 Ronaldsway Halt, between Ballasalla and Castletown, is a few hundred yards' walk from the airport.
 There are several farm crossings and rural request stops, which largely serve adjoining fields and local communities, especially on the southernmost section which passes through agricultural land.
 The line passes along the southern plain after traversing the more hilly landscape north of Ballasalla.

-Post-Nationalisation
+Post-nationalisation

 When the railway was nationalised in 1978 Bill Jackson was appointed the first manager.
-During his time in office much progress was made, not all liked by the preservationists and supporters: negative developments overshadowing his tenure included the loss of the large railway yard at Douglas and the unpopular rebuild of No. 12 locomotive Hutchinson.
+During his time in office much progress was made, not all liked by the preservationists and supporters: negative developments overshadowing his tenure included the loss of the large railway yard at Douglas and the unpopular rebuild of No. 12 locomotive, Hutchinson.
 Upon his retirement in 1987 he was replaced by Robert Smith, whose style was totally different and who made many changes.
 Smith masterminded the Year of Railways in 1993 and the celebrations that followed.
-Rolling stock returned to original "purple lake" livery and No.s 10, 15 and 1 (in that order) were returned to service.
+Rolling stock returned to original "purple lake" livery and Nos.
+10, 15 and 1 (in that order) were returned to service.
 When he resigned in 1999 he was replaced by David Howard, with previous bus experience at various UK operators and rail experience from his time at Tyne and Wear Metro.
-He was more inclined to a corporate approach and the railway had to follow suit.
+He was more inclined to a corporate approach, and the railway had to follow suit.
 His time in office, finishing in 2006, will be remembered for the thrust on health and safety issues, such as high-visibility clothing and warning signs, as part of a Government-wide drive.